UniversalDevicesInc-PG3/udi-poly-ELK/README.md

     - Short
 - Use Off Node
   - Setting this to True will create the Zone Off Node for this Zone, see Zone Off Node below for more information.
+- Poll Voltage
+  - If the Area Poll Voltage is enabled, then setting this to True for the Zone will poll the voltage on each short poll.

 #### Zone Off Node